Esther-Hernandez/Movie-Website-Project/README.md

 ## Requirements

 The project is intended to run using Python version 2.7.12.
-A browser like Google Chrome can be used to view the output HTML file.
+A browser like Google Chrome can be use to view the output HTML file.

 ## Installation